AlexanderPoone/CloudProject/_paper_reviews/paper1.md

 ISPRS-International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences 40, 553-557, 2015

-Machine learning like processing point data is becoming more and more challenging due to the growing data volume.
+Machine learning like processing computer graphics (CG) data is becoming more and more challenging due to the growing data volume.
 In this paper, we address point data classification in a big data context.
 The popular cluster computing framework Apache Spark is used through the experiments and the promising results suggests a great potential of Apache Spark for large-scale point data processing.

 Granularity: use nanoservices